- Charles Atwood Professorship

 Leadership in the Freeman Community

 Professor Burke has contributed extensive service to his fields, including serving as the Editor of Personnel Psychology and on the editorial boards of several top journals.
-Among his many roles in professional scientific associations, Professor Burke served as President of the Society for Industrial and Organizational Psychology (SIOP) and is a Fellow of Division 5 (Division of Evaluation, Measurement, and Statistics) and Division 14 (Society for Industrial and Organizational Psychology) of the American Psychological Association, a Fellow of the Association for Psychological Science, an elected member of the Society of Organizational Behavior, and a founding member of the Personnel/Human Resource Research Group.
+Among his many roles in professional scientific associations, Professor Burke served as President of the Society for Industrial and Organizational Psychology (SIOP) and is a Fellow of the International Association of Applied Psychology, a Fellow of Division 5 (Division of Evaluation, Measurement, and Statistics) and Division 14 (Society for Industrial and Organizational Psychology) of the American Psychological Association, a Fellow of the Association for Psychological Science, and an elected member of the Society of Organizational Behavior.

 - Burke, M., Smith-Crowe, K., Burke, M., Cohen, A., Doveh, E., & Sun, S. (2021).
 The Relative Importance and Interaction of Contextual and Methodological Predictors of Mean rWG for Work Climate.
 Journal of Business and Psychology.